-With increasing competition and a crowded market, Amazon's customers are bombarded with several options when searching for a given product.
-Hence, it is essential for businesses to allocate resources for advertising on Amazon to make sure customers see your products first.
-As most consumers searching for products on Amazon tend to stick on the first page and buy products from the first few rows, it's definitely an intelligent strategy to invest in Amazon Advertising to drive sales.
+With increasing competition and a crowded market, Amazon’s customers are bombarded with several options when searching for a given product.
+Hence, it is essential for businesses to allocate resources for advertising on Amazon to make sure customers see their products first.
+As most consumers searching for products on Amazon tend to stick to the first page and buy products from the first few rows, it’s definitely an intelligent strategy to invest in Amazon Advertising to drive sales.

 First, decide on which of the three Advertising options you would like to choose from to advertise your products or brand.
 Use A/B testing methods to figure out which ad drives more sales or let a team of experienced account managers find the ad that works best for your business.

 You most likely will have products in your business that you want to advertise more than others.
-You will be able to see which of your products have higher sales, ranking and productivity on Amazon.
+You will be able to see which of your products have higher sales, ranking, and productivity on Amazon.
 Regardless of the type of ad format, select a few products from your portfolio depending on the above factors, and visualize how they would fit in say a Sponsored Brand ad.

-The next step involves selecting keywords for your ads that will get you higher click-through-rates.
+The next step involves selecting keywords for your ads that will get you higher click-through rates.
 Now there are two ways that you can do this:

-For vendors and sellers new to this, it is recommended that you start with automatic campaigns, and once you get more experienced in navigating the platform, move on to the more advanced manual campaign option.
+For vendors and sellers new to this, it is recommended that you start with automatic campaigns, and once you get more experience in navigating the platform, move on to the more advanced manual campaign option.

 When you start to create your campaigns and have uploaded your keywords (for the manual targeting option), the next step you will face is to bid on the keywords.
 You will be shown your list of keywords along with the cost for each keyword (CPC).
 Here, you will determine how much to invest in a particular keyword when compared to another.